 Ancient Olympia: The place where the Olympic Games were born could only be of enormous importance to the entire civilized world.
 In Ancient Olympia, in the northwestern Peloponnese, the Olympic Games were held in antiquity, which automatically meant a truce and a cessation of wars.
 At the archeological site, where the most important sanctuary of ancient Greece was located and where the touch of the Olympic Flame is performed today, visitors are given the opportunity to see the remains of the majestic temple of Zeus, the temple of Hera, the ancient Stadium, the Palaestra, the Bouleuterion and much more.
 All the miraculous statues found during the excavations are housed in the museum of Ancient Olympia, causing awe to visitors, with those of Victory of Peony and Hermes of Praxiteles being the most famous among them.

-Knossos: Knossos is the site of the most important and better known palace of Minoan civilization. depicting the achievements of this very particular cultural era.
-Knossos is located just outside Heraklion in Crete and was the seat of King Minos, the supreme ruler of this civilization, who flourished from 3000 to 1400 BC.
+Knossos: Knossos is the site of the most important and better known palace of Minoan civilization, which depicts the achievements of this very particular cultural era.
+Knossos is located just outside Heraklion in Crete, and was the seat of King Minos, the supreme ruler of this civilization, that flourished from 3000 to 1400 BC.
 The palace of Knossos is associated with the myths of the Labyrinth and the Minotaur, Theseus, Ariadne, Daedalus and Icarus.
-The Little Palace, Royal Villa, House of the High Priest, the Villa of Dionysos and, of course, the House of the Frescoes with the rich decorations on the walls, are parts of this unique artistic complex which is able to transfer us to its mythical dimension.
+The Little Palace, Royal Villa, House of the High Priest, the Villa of Dionysos and, of course, the House of the Frescoes with the rich and colorful decorations on the walls, are parts of this unique artistic complex which is able to transfer us to its mythical dimension.

 Mycenae: Immediately after the Minoan Civilization, the Mycenaean flourished in Greece.
 Mycenae ‘Rich in Gold’, the kingdom of mythical Agamemnon, first sung by Homer in his epics, is the most important and richest palatial centre of the Late Bronze Age in Greece.Today on the hill of Mycenae outside Argos, visitors admire the Lions’ Gate, but also the impressive, vaulted, royal tombs, the royal palace and the golden mask discovered by archaeologist Henry Schliemann in the 19th century and known as “Face of Agamemnon”.